Surprise, Arizona: History

-Tens of thousands of retirees moved to the city in the 1990s and early 2000s to live in Sun City Grand, an age-restricted resort-like community with homes built by the property development firm Del Webb.
+Thousands of retirees moved to the city in the 1990s and early 2000s to live in Sun City Grand, an age-restricted resort-like community with homes built by the property development firm Del Webb.
 Surprise is about 5 mi northwest of Del Webb's original Sun City development and adjacent to Sun City West.

-Sun City Grand has become a large contributor to the city's population, which more than septupled from 10,187 to about 75,000 in 2004.

 Geography

 Surprise is between 20 and 30 mi northwest of Phoenix.
-It is bordered to the northeast by Peoria, to the east by unincorporated Sun City West and Sun City, to the southeast by El Mirage, to the south by Glendale, and to the west by Buckeye and unincorporated Wittmann.
+It is bordered to the north by unincorporated Maricopa County, the northeast by Peoria, to the east by unincorporated Sun City West and Sun City, to the southeast by El Mirage, to the south by Glendale, and to the west by Buckeye and unincorporated Wittmann.

 According to the United States Census Bureau, the city has a total area of 110.5 sqmi, of which 0.2 sqmi, or 0.20%, are water.